 - How much construction is taking place in the neighborhood around your home

-For the common 1"-3" air filters, the manufacturer specs basically say to change them bi-monthly, which is in fact a great rule of thumb.
+For your standard 1"-3" air filters, the manufacturer specs basically tell you to change them every 30-60 days, which is in fact a great rule of thumb.
 Still, general guidelines are not applicable to all.
-If you have to endure light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a less populated area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+If you have to tolerate light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
+On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
 Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter quick.
-Obviously, the air filter is just doing its job by trapping pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.
+Obviously, the air filter is just doing its job by capturing pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.

 - House with a pet: Change every 60 days

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 Also, your email subscription preferences let’s you set a reminder to change your Naples area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most people know how to replace the air filter in their unit, but some houses have another filter in the return ductwork.
+Most of us know how to replace the air filter in their unit, but some houses have an additional filter in the return ductwork.
 Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your unit is designed to handle a set amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can decrease the lifespan of your system if it isn't designed for it.
+Your system is made to handle a set amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can decrease the lifespan of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is a piece of cake:

 - Go to your return air vents.

 - Inspect for a filter.
-If one is there, pull it out and record the size.
+If one is inside, pull it out and record the size.

 - Verify the filter type is the one recommended by the manufacturer.